Insidiae/headless-d3-workshop/instructions/05-refactoring-the-chart-interactions.md

 ## Adding the Voronoi diagram

+Now adding the Voronoi diagram should be a lot easier!
 We can use the same code as before to generate the voronoi cells:

 ```ts
 const delaunay = d3.Delaunay.from(